-This Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Slavery and Human Trafficking Statement and Interim Statement ("Statement") for the financial year ending 31 December 2022 for Polus Capital Management Group Limited and its subsidiaries (including Polus Capital Management Limited) ("Polus").
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Slavery and Human Trafficking Statement and Interim Statement (this "Statement") for the financial year ending 31 December 2024 for Polus Capital Management Group Limited and its UK subsidiary, Polus Capital Management Limited (together, "we", "us", "our" or "Polus").
 This Statement outlines Polus' policy, approach and status in relation to the Modern Slavery Act 2015.